xiix0/scam/README.md

-You will be winged by an anti-aircraft battery.
+You may get an opportunity for advancement today.
+Watch it!